31 Mind-Blowing Facts About Julia Child

 12. Child's TV debut was an omelet cooking tutorial.

 Alfred A. Knopf gave very little money to Child, Beck, and Bertholle, to publicize their book.
 Child took matters into her own hands by going on several talk shows to promote the cookbook.
 One of the programs she appeared on was I've Been Reading, a show about books that were produced by Boston's PBS station WGBH.
 Child showed up to the interview with her equipment and taught everyone how to make an omelet using a hot plate.
-There were 27 viewers who wrote to the station singing Child's praises, thus convincing WGBH to give Child a cooking show.
+Twenty-seven viewers wrote to the station singing Child's praises, thus convincing WGBH to give Child a cooking show.